turbot/steampipe-plugin-aws/notes/resource-policy-decisions.md

 If there is no Action that is valid, in other words, there is no permission, then there is no access, don't report Action missing will no longer evaluate the statement

+## Issue 14

+Anything with `IfExists` is assume to not exists when evaulating the resource policy

+## Issue 15

+Our conditions should check the Pricipals better and evaluate if they should really show.

+Conditions should be applied against Pricipals and not appended it Principals as is the behaviour at the moment.

+## Issue 16

+Denies with conditions <- Work on this tests